Laeyoung/git-workflow-study/Slide.md

 marp: true
 ---

 # Git과 Github 사용법

-- Introduction to Git and Github

-- Setting up Git

-- Basic Git commands

-- Creating a new repository

-- Cloning a repository

-- Making changes and committing

-- Branching and merging

-- Collaborating on Github

-- Pull requests

-- Resolving conflicts

-- Best practices for using Git and Github

 ---

 # Introduction to Git and Github

 - What is Git?
 - What is Github?
 - Key differences between Git and Github
 - Benefits of using Git and Github

 <!-- Presenter's script: